KellenWatt/FIRST-lessons/c++/05-Operators/README.md

 # Lesson 05-Operators

 *This lesson leaves out bitwise operators, electing to not explain "insertion" and "extraction" operators.
-It also doesn't explain implicit type conversion.*
+It also doesn't explain type conversion, both explicit and implicit.
+The logic is that casting is usually a sign that there's a better approach to the program, and implicit conversions hide function and intent.*

 Operators are one of the most important ways to get things done at a fundamental level.
 There are operators defined for all primitive types.
 In fact, you've encountered 3